-2022 "Say-on-Pay" Vote Results
+2023 "Say-on-Pay" Vote Results

-At our 2022 annual meeting of stockholders, 94.7% of the votes cast (excluding abstentions and broker non-votes) were in favor of our advisory resolution regarding the compensation of our NEOs.
+At our 2023 annual meeting of stockholders, 94.6% of the votes cast (excluding abstentions and broker non-votes) were in favor of our advisory resolution regarding the compensation of our NEOs.
 Consistent with prior years, the Compensation Committee believes the Company's pay-for-performance philosophy with respect to executive compensation resonates with our stockholders including, in particular, the decision to adopt a formulaic approach for our annual incentive and LTI programs which began in 2020 and will continue for the foreseeable future.
-No specific changes were made to the compensation program for NEOs as a direct response to the result of the vote conducted in 2022.
-The Compensation Committee will continue to consider the results of future advisory votes on executive compensation and periodically reach out to our large institutional stockholders for input on our compensation programs.
+No specific changes were made to the compensation program for NEOs as a direct response to the result of the vote conducted in 2023.
+The Compensation Committee will continue to consider the results of future advisory votes on executive compensation and the input received from our large institutional stockholders regarding our compensation programs in periodic discussions held with the Company's executive leadership team

-2022 Compensation Program
+2023 Compensation Program